dapr/proposals/20260304-RB-workflow-access-policy.md

 ### Motivation

 Dapr Workflows currently have **no dedicated access control mechanism**.
-Any application that can reach another application's Dapr sidecar can start, and by extension interact with, any workflow or activity on that application.
+Any application that can reach another application's Dapr sidecar can schedule, and by extension interact with, any workflow or activity on that application.
 In multi-tenant environments or platforms with shared infrastructure, this is a significant security gap.

 The existing service invocation ACL (`Configuration.spec.accessControl`) only covers service-to-service direct invocation calls.
 Whilst possible to limit actor invocations using this mechanism, it does not use the workflow primitives as first class concepts.

 ### Goals

-- Operators can define per-app policies that restrict which source app IDs may start specific workflows and activities.
+- Operators can define per-app policies that restrict which source app IDs may schedule specific workflows and activities.
 - Policies support glob patterns for workflow and activity names (e.g., `order-*`).
 - Caller identity is established via SPIFFE IDs extracted from mTLS certificates, consistent with existing Dapr security primitives.
 - The policy uses `scopes` to associate with target apps, consistent with how Components, Subscriptions, and HTTPEndpoints work.
 - The policy is a standalone CRD, decoupled from the monolithic `Configuration` resource.
 - When a `WorkflowAccessPolicy` exists, the default action is **deny** — a blank policy with no scopes in a namespace denies all workflow invocations by default, providing a secure-by-default posture.
 - When no `WorkflowAccessPolicy` exists for a target app, workflows are unrestricted (backward compatible).
-- Policies cover both local workflow invocation and the upcoming cross-app workflow/activity invocation (being added this release) that routes through the Durable Task API service.
+- Policies cover both local workflow invocation and cross-app workflow/activity invocation (added in v1.15) that routes through the Durable Task API service.

 ### Current Shortfalls